frnandu/yana/README.md

 Compare this with the SHA256 found on nostr profile for [Yana](https://nostr.com/npub1gp4xzpmluelsakjtayc4wtzj97fhj5kakqjvsannu00xkdlf4x8s0xdqyq)

-*I strongly recommend [Obtainium](https://github.com/ImranR98/Obtainium) for keeping up-to-date with new releases.*

 ### - iOS

 Use https://sideloadly.io/ to sideload the yana-version-ios.ipa file onto your ios device.

-### - Web

-You can run your own web version using docker

-    docker run -d --name yana -p 8080:80  fmar/yana

-And then go to https://127.0.0.1:8080

-You can also check out my hosted version at https://app.yana.do

-[Planned](https://github.com/frnandu/yana/issues/34) also an Umbrel Store package so it is simple to install and run it for umbrel users

-### - Linux
-Run Appimage file
-or install deb file from releases:

-    sudo dpkg -i <deb-file>

-*Snap comming soon*

-### - Windows
-*Comming later*

-### - MacOS
-*Comming later*

 ## Current Features + Roadmap